wgtdkp/ocaml-json/README.md

 # ocaml-json

-OCaml implementation of a json parser
+OCaml implementation of a json parser, for learning OCaml.